ucsb-cs184-f23/pj-android-02/team/LEARNING.md

 ### Hanson

 I have some experience in web development, mobile development using React Native, and embedded development.
 No experience in Kotlin or developing directly in the Android studio IDE which is what I hope to learn.

+### Luke
+I've done work with web development and UI testing/QC on iOS (XCUITest) and Android (Espresso) apps.
+I'm looking to learn more about building mobile apps using Kotlin.